dragonworx/mindbody-mcp/SCRUM_MASTER.md

 **IMPORTANT: AI agents MUST follow these rules:**

-1. **NO GIT OPERATIONS**: Do not stage, commit, or perform any git operations.
-The developer will handle all version control.
+1. **NO GIT OPERATIONS**: Do not stage, commit, or perform any git operations
-2. **NO JSDOC COMMENTS**: Do not add JSDoc comments to any code.
-This codebase is designed for rapid refactoring and human-readable documentation wastes tokens and time.
+2. **NO JSDOC COMMENTS**: Do not add JSDoc comments - code should be self-documenting
-3. **ALWAYS REFERENCE API SPEC**: When implementing any Mindbody API endpoint, you MUST consult `api-specs/mindbody-public-api-v6.json` for correct endpoint paths, parameters, and response structures.
-This is critical for functionality.
+3. **ALWAYS REFERENCE API SPEC**: When defining endpoint metadata, consult `api-specs/mindbody-public-api-v6.json`
+4. **GENERIC OVER CUSTOM**: Never write custom logic per endpoint - use metadata-driven approach

 ### Start Here: Working on This Project

-When starting a new session to contribute to the Mindbody MCP Server, use these instructions to identify and implement your next task.

-### Standard Prompt Template
+When starting a new session:

 ```
-You are working on the Mindbody MCP Server project.
+You are working on the Mindbody MCP Server (Hybrid Architecture).

 Task: Implement the next incomplete story from @AGILE_PLAN.md